Home Compare EFX vs SFZN.SW

 Equifax vs Siegfried Holding: Which Stock Looks Stronger in 2026?

-Siegfried holds the cleaner structural position, with stability as the main driver and growth adding further support.
+Siegfried holds the cleaner structural position, with the lead spread across profitability and stability.
 Equifax still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EFX: Russell 1000, SFZN.SW: STOXX 600).
+Peer scores are normalised within each company's primary universe (EFX: S&P 500, SFZN.SW: STOXX 600).

 Trajectory Similarity